Justus Gesenius: Biography

-Notwithstanding the praise which was accorded the author, he was violently attacked, especially by Statius Buscher in his Cryptopapismus novae theologiae Helmstadiensis (Hamburg, 1638).
-Although Gesenius justified himself in a Grundliche Widerlegung (Lunenburg, 1641) and although his innocence was established through an investigation by impartial theologians, it must be admitted that, carried away by his zeal for a lively faith and for better knowledge, he allowed himself to wander from the straight path of Lutheran doctrine.
-Of the charge that he was secretly a Catholic he clears himself in his last important work, Warum willst du nicht römisch-katholisch werden, wie deine Vorfahren waren?
+Gesenius was often the subject of criticism, especially by Statius Buscher in his Cryptopapismus novae theologiae Helmstadiensis (Hamburg, 1638).
+Gesenius justified himself in Grundliche Widerlegung (Lunenburg, 1641) and his innocence was established through an investigation by impartial theologians.
+He denied accusations of secretly being Catholic in Warum willst du nicht römisch-katholisch werden, wie deine Vorfahren waren?
 (4 parts, Hanover, 1669 72).
-The strife concerning his Catechismusfragen was renewed in the eighteenth century, when King George I, in 1723, sought vainly to introduce Gesenius' catechism into the duchies of Bremen and Verden (cf. Unschuldige Nachrichten, 1724).
-In addition to the other services rendered by Gesenius to the cause of religious education, he published, in 1656, a manual of instruction in Biblical history, Biblische Historien Alten and Neuen Testaments.
+He also published a manual of instruction in Biblical history, Biblische Historien Alten and Neuen Testaments, in 1656.